Ricardo-Nelken/Ricardo-Nelken/README.md

 ---

-### :blue_heart: [Defesa Cívil] G & M
+### :blue_heart: [Defesa Civil] G & M

-A full-stack web application developed in partnership with the Public Institution **Defesa Cívil**.
+A full-stack web application developed in partnership with the Public Institution **Defesa Civil**.
 The system replaces the arcaic archiving method by paper for a digital application that registers the citizens and archives the information in a cloud database.

 **Technologies:** JavaScript • TypeScript • Node.js • SQL